-The Dept. of Veteran Affairs has released additional information for veterans with Gulf War Illness, in honor of the 20th anniversary of the Gulf War.
-For those vets who served but do not yet receive the Gulf War Review newsletter [download it here], here’s some important information:
+The Dept. of Veteran Affairs has released additional information for veterans with Gulf War Illness, in honor of the 20the anniversary of the Gulf War.
+For those vets who served but do not yet receive the Gulf War Review newsletter, below are key takeaways.

 Almost 700,000 men and women participated in Operation Desert Shield and Operation Desert Storm between 1990 and 1991, during the Gulf War.
 Since their return, a quarter of these vets have developed illnesses believed to be related to toxic exposures sustained during the Gulf War conflict.
 The VA calls these diseases “Gulf War Veterans’ Illnesses.”